muppin/mastering-DevOps/Kubernetes/Explanation.md

 By following these steps, you can store Kubernetes secrets using AWS Secrets Manager and access them securely from your Pods using the AWS Secrets Store CSI Driver.

+### Why should we prefer volume mounts over SecretKeyRef

+- Secrets are exposed as env variables when we use SecretKeyRef where as in volume mounts secrets are exposed to only files within the filesystem.
+- We can impose file permissions for more security.
+- volume mounts can handle larger secrets.
+- Secrets mounted as volumes can be automatically updated by Kubernetes without requiring a pod restart.
+- The containerized application can read the updated secret directly from the filesystem.
+With environment variables, the container would need to be restarted to pick up changes, making secret rotation more cumbersome.

 ___________________________________________________________________________________________________________________________

 ### Persistent Volume, Persistent volume claims and Storage classes